worker-tools/json-stream/README.md

 <!-- (The JSONPath argument can also be used to receive every parsed value as they arrive by using `$..*`) -->

 ## Retrieving multiple values and collections
-By providing a JSON Path to the constructor we can retrive the values of a single, nested array.
+By providing a JSON Path to the constructor we can retrieve the values of a single, nested array.
 However, in the example above we lose access to the `type` property.
 We would also have trouble with more than one array.
 For these scenarios `JSONParseStream` provides the `promise` and `iterable`/`stream` methods that return one or multiple values respectively.
 It's best to explain by example.
 Assuming the data structure from above, we have: